Local Hilbert space fragmentation and weak thermalization in Bose-Hubbard diamond necklaces: Physical system

-Spinless fermions in diamond lattices with nearest interactions present a fragmented Hilbert space where the number of particles occupying a CLS is conserved, as shown in \cite{Danieli2022}.
+Spinless fermions in diamond lattices with nearest interactions present a locally fragmented Hilbert space where the number of particles occupying a CLS is conserved, which corresponds to a $U(1)$ local gauge symmetry \cite{Danieli2022}.
 The authors note there that for bosons or spinful fermions, the two-particle tunnelling implies that the number of particles in a CLS is no longer conserved.
 Here, we show that for bosons with on-site interactions a new conserved quantity emerges, the CLS number parity, which preserves the fragmentation of the Hilbert space.